Coleridge-Initiative/RCGraph/SKILLS.md

 real data, who are interested in practical approaches for machine learning and knowledge graph representation.

-OTOH, to be clear, we don't need to waste any time discussing...
+OTOH, to be clear, we don't need to spend time discussing...

   - GraphQL
   - preferred commercial software vendors